-While driving north from Cape Town on the R27 toward the West Coast Peninsula, travellers have nearly uninterrupted views of expansive beaches and the Atlantic Ocean, coupled with national parks and nature walks bursting, at the right time of year, with blossoms, blooms and the occasional baboon.
-Dotted along the way are quaint fishing villages, lighthouses, beach houses, shipwrecks and lobster shacks.
+While driving north from Cape Town on the R27 toward the West Coast Peninsula, travellers have uninterrupted views of expansive beaches of the Atlantic Ocean, coupled with national parks and nature walks bursting with blossoms, blooms and the occasional baboon.
+Dotted along the way are quaint fishing villages, lighthouses, beach houses, shipwrecks, and lobster shacks.
 A perfect vacation stop-over is the winsome, whitewashed village of Paternoster.

 Paternoster is a one of the oldest fishing villages on the West Coast Peninsula in